sigp/lighthouse/book/src/faqV2.md

 periods before they can start producing blocks and attestations:

-1. Waiting for the beacon chain to recognise the execution layer block containing the deposit (generally 4 to 7.4 hours).
+1. Waiting for the beacon chain to recognise the execution layer block containing the deposit (generally takes ~13.6 hours).
-1. Waiting in the queue for validator activation (generally 6.4 minutes for every 4 validators in the queue).
+1. Waiting in the queue for validator activation.

 Detailed answers below: